University of the Arts Summer Program

 What do I need to know about exams?

 Because of the differences in the academic systems, you will not know your exam schedule until after you arrive in London.
-Please refer to your program calendar to review the exam period for the London College of Fashion.
+Please refer to your program calendar to review the exam period for the University of the Arts.
 Your host university's policies do not permit you to reschedule any exams, request alternate assessments or arrange to have your exams proctored in the United States.
 If this occurs, IFSA-Butler cannot assist you in conducting an academic record query or academic follow-up for the course in which you made this arrangement.
 You will need to complete and submit all academic work prior to departing the program.

 How will my home university know what my classes were and what grades I received?